How can we help?

 I’ve just moved in.
 When will I receive a bill?

-We hope you’re enjoying settling into your new home.
+We hope you’re settling into your new home.

 Please note, you may be charged a change of residency fee.
 If you are on PAYG billing, this fee will be added to your PAYG account.
 If you are on credit billing, this fee will be added to your first bill.